-We have audited the City of Watertown, New York's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2012.
+We have audited the City of Watertown, New York's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the City of Watertown, New York's major federal programs for the year ended June 30, 2013.
 The City of Watertown, New York's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of City of Watertown, New York's management.
-Our responsibility is to express an opinion on City of Watertown, New York's compliance based on our audit.